-Students who earn an online Associate of Applied Business in Accounting Technology degree from the University of Cincinnati gain the foundational knowledge and skills needed for an entry-level career in the bookkeeping, accounting, and auditing fields.
-According to the U.S. Department of Labor Statistics, over 197,000 openings for bookkeeping, accounting, and auditing clerks are projected each year over the decade.
+Earning an online Associate of Applied Business in Accounting Technology degree from the University of Cincinnati equips you with the foundation to kickstart your career in the bookkeeping, accounting, and auditing fields.
+The demand for skilled professionals in this area is substantial.
+According to the U.S. Department of Labor Statistics, over 183,000 openings for bookkeeping, accounting, and auditing clerks are projected each year over the decade.

-The courses in this program are accepted by the National Association of State Boards of Accountancy.
+The courses in this program are accepted by the National Association of State Boards of Accountancy (NASBA).
 However, the requirements to sit for the Certified Public Accountant (CPA) exam vary by state.
 Most states require 150 credit hours of education and specific courses, so additional coursework beyond a four-year college degree is likely required to sit for the CPA exam.
 Please check with your State Board of Accountancy to determine the specific requirements for your state.
+For more information on CPA licensure requirements, visit the NASBA website.

 Yes.
 We want to make sure you put your new UC degree into action.
 Our career services team will assist by providing tips and suggestions to help you find your ideal next job.